Skip to main content

 Description

-The .id property contains the unique identifier (UUID) of the session on the server.
-This unique string is automatically assigned by the server for each session and allows you to identify its processes.
+The .id property contains the unique identifier (UUID) of the user session.
+With 4D Server, this unique string is automatically assigned by the server for each session and allows you to identify its processes.

 .idleTimeout